 Habitat for Humanity is best known for its home build construction.
 In this program, staff and volunteers work alongside qualified home buyers as they build their own home.
 When construction is complete, the new homeowner purchases their home through a commitment fee and a low-interest rate loan, which makes it affordable for their budget.

-Habitat for Humanity of Frederick County builds homes throughout the County, with plans for upcoming builds in Middletown and Thurmont.
+Habitat for Humanity of Frederick County builds homes throughout the County.

 To qualify for a Habitat for Humanity home, one must have:

 - Experienced barriers to becoming a home buyer.
 This could be difficulty qualifying for a mortgage, an inability to save enough for a down payment and closing costs, or low credit scores.

 - Currently lives or works in Frederick County (for a minimum of one year).

 - A total family income between 30% and 80% of Frederick County’s median income.
 See the below chart for qualifications.

 Based on the concept of partnership, Habitat for Humanity commits to working with the local community to build houses and sell them to qualified buyers with a low-interest mortgage.
 In turn, Habitat for Humanity home buyers must contribute “sweat equity,” attend home ownership workshops, follow program guidelines and repay their mortgage.

 If accepted into the Home Build program, a $500 commitment fee will be required at the time the letter of approval is signed.